leonmeka/sortql-cli/DOCUMENTATION.md

 # sortQL Documentation

-Welcome to the official documentation for **sortQL**.
 This documentation provides a detailed overview of the query syntax, supported operations, and properties, as well as some examples on how you might use **sortQL** in your projects.

 ## Table of Contents